Learned Threshold Pruning

 Table \ref{tab:alexnet} provides LTP's AlexNet performance results on ImageNet, where it achieves a compression rate of $26.4\times$ without any drop in Top-5 accuracy.
 It is noteworthy that TorchVision's AlexNet implementation is slightly different from CaffeNet's.
 While both implementations have $56$M weights in their fully-connected layers, TorchVision model has only $2.5$M weights in its convolutional layers compared to $3.75$M of CaffeNet's.
 As a result of being slimmer, the TorchVision uncompressed model achieves $1.1\%$ lower Top-1 accuracy, and we conjecture can be compressed less.

-To the best of our knowledge, it is the first time that (unstructured) pruning results for MobileNetV2, EfficientNet-B0 and MixNet-S are reported, c.f., Table \ref{tab:mv2}, Table \ref{tab:effnet} and Table \ref{tab:mixnet}, respectively.
-This is partially because LTP, in contrast to many other methods such as, e.g., \cite{han2015pruning}, \cite{admm} and \cite{progressiveadmm}, does not require preset per-layer compression rates, which is non-trivial given these networks' large number of layers ($50 \sim 100$), parallel branches and novel architectural building blocks such as squeeze-and-excite and inverted-bottleneck.
+To the best of our knowledge, it is the first time that (unstructured) pruning results for MobileNetV2, EfficientNet-B0 and MixNet-S are reported, c.f., Table \ref{tab:mv2_effnet_mixnet}.
+This is partially because LTP, in contrast to many other methods such as, e.g., \cite{han2015pruning}, \cite{admm} and \cite{progressiveadmm}, does not require preset per-layer compression rates, which is non-trivial given these networks' large number of layers ($50 \sim 100$), parallel branches and novel architectural building blocks such as squeeze-and-excite.
 This, along with LTP's computational efficiency and batch-normalization compatibility, enables it to be applied to such diverse architectures out-of-the-box.
-In the absence of pruning results in the literature, Global-Pruning, as described and implemented in \cite{shrinkbench}, was used to produce benchmarks.
+In the absence of pruning results in the literature, Global-Pruning, as described and implemented in \cite{shrinkbench}, was used to produce baselines.
 In particular, we see that LTP's $3\times$ compressed MobileNetV2 provides a $9\%$ Top-1 advantage over one compressed by Global-Pruning.
-Finally, note that LTP can be used to compress MobileNetV2, EfficientNet-B0, and MixNet-S, which are by design architecturally efficient, by $1.33\times$, $3\times$ and $2\times$, respectively, with less than $1\%$ drop in Top-1 accuracy.
+Finally, note that LTP can be used to compress MobileNetV2, EfficientNet-B0, and MixNet-S, which are architecturally designed to be efficient, by $1.33\times$, $3\times$ and $2\times$, respectively, with less than $1\%$ drop in Top-1 accuracy.